 Fibroadenomas occur twice as often in African-American women as in other women.
 The

 painless lump feels rubbery and moves around freely.
-It is very often is found by
+It very often is found by the

-the woman herself.
+woman herself.
 These lumps vary in size.
-They can grow anywhere in your breast
+They can grow anywhere in your breast tissue.